bherrmann7/resume/README.md

 # Resume

+If github is the "new resume", then why not check in code to generate your resume?

 Ideally takes generic data about a resume and transforms it into a realized resume.

 Initially outputs html, but should ideally also support outputing pdf, word, markdown.